 The turn at the curb towards Mosque Road in Fraser Town, brings along a whiff of myriad barbecue flavours.
 The road ahead is choc-a-block with vehicles honking to get past the market teeming of food connoisseurs and vendors.
 The mosque on the opposite side of the road, lets out a howl of prayers as another...
 Continue Reading →

-## Note: This was part of the assignment for the Travel Writing Course at MatadorU The family of pigeons that have made my windowsill their permanent home have been unusually noisy this morning with their hoarse gruff and grunts.
-Grabbing the house keys, phone and wallet I am greeted with a cold gust of wind as...
+The family of pigeons that have made my windowsill their permanent home have been unusually noisy this morning with their hoarse gruff and grunts.
+Grabbing the house keys, phone and wallet I am greeted with a cold gust of wind as soon as I open the front door.
+Zipping up my jacket, I walk down...
 Continue Reading →